-The Airmaster BlueLineCombi (BLC) ozone generators are used for treating air and reducing grease in flat pipework and ventilation ducts and systems.
+The Wood´s Airmaster ozone generators with ozone tube technology are used for treating air and reducing grease in flat pipework and ventilation ducts and systems.
 The ozone breaks down edible fats and impurities, preventing odour problems and grease accumulation in flat pipework and ventilation ducts.

-Airmaster ozone generators are used for treating exhaust air from cooker hoods, ventilation ducts and flat pipework.
-The ozone generators with a hose connection (BLC series) is connected to the exhaust air duct, in order to eliminate odours and grease.
+Wood´s Airmaster ozone generators are used for treating exhaust air from cooker hoods, ventilation ducts and flat pipework.
+The ozone generators with a hose connection can be connected to the exhaust air duct, in order to eliminate odours and grease.
 This can minimise problems with neighbours who are disturbed by kitchen smells.
 After the ozone has broken down the grease, the exhaust air tubes are cleaner, need less maintenance and the air supply remains constant.

-How to use the Airmaster BLC ozone generators with an exhaust air connection to the cooker hood
+How to use the Wood´s Airmaster ozone generators with an exhaust air connection to the cooker hood

 - The ozone unit is mounted to the wall by means of a so-called “keyhole solution”.

 - The hose fitting is connected to the ozone generators outlet.